KindOPSTAR/QualiGPT/README.md

 }

 ## **License:**
-QualiGPT is freely available for free non-commercial use only.
-(We may modify the license at a later time.)
+QualiGPT is freely available for use, and may be redistributed any content in this repository under the [Creative Commons Attribution 4.0 International Public License](https://creativecommons.org/licenses/by/4.0/legalcode) and the [MIT License](https://opensource.org/license/mit/).
+QualiGPT is freely available for academic and commercial use.
+We hope it benefits the research community and facilitates further advancements in the field.
+We encourage users to contribute and provide feedback to improve the tool.